 These little black bugs are nothing but black aphids.
 They live on new leaves and stems sap.
 If you do not control these bugs, your houseplant may ultimately die off.

-Repot the soil in the container to make it sure no bugs or eggs of the bugs present in the soil.
+Repot the soil in the container to make sure no bugs or eggs of the bugs are present in the soil.
 Otherwise, they will keep coming after you kill one swarm.

 According to different species of pests, the pesticides may be different.
 Most of the Houseplants are mainly infested by Aphids, Spider Mites, and mealybugs.

-The charcoal used as insecticide may have some relation to the nature of wood used.
+The charcoal used as insecticide may have some relation to the wood used to make the charcoal.
 Mostly I have seen using neem woods to make charcoals.